suijingfeng/vkOpenArena/code/renderer_vulkan/README.md

 # vulkan backend info
 * codes in this dir is "borrow" from https://github.com/kennyalive/Quake-III-Arena-Kenny-Edition, I convert cpp to c so that it can compile.

-* refcode copied from other project(vkQuake, vkQuake2), just for reference, should be cleaned in the future.

 * vulkan forder is copied form vulkan sdk, not all items in it is used, it need clean.

 * I am a naive programmer, need help, doc and instructions.